Is the IB easier than A-Levels in Singapore? - Australian International School (AIS)

 No matter which country you choose for your further studies after graduation, both the IB and A-Levels are widely accepted and can help secure a place at your desired institution.

 However, the IB has greater global recognition and can provide a competitive edge when applying to top universities overseas.
-Hence, if you intend to pursue your university education abroad, then the IB would be a better choice for you.
+The IB Diploma is accepted by universities in over 140 countries, including Oxford, Cambridge, Stanford, and all Ivy League institutions.
+If you intend to pursue your university education abroad, then the IB would be an excellent choice for you.

 We hope you now have a clearer idea about the IB and A-Levels, so that you can make the best decision for yourself, according to your personal study goals and preferences.

-At AIS, we are committed to providing the best IB education through a holistic education and our nurturing community, so that you can study in your dream university – be it locally or internationally.
+At AIS, we are committed to providing the best IB education through a holistic education and our nurturing community, so that you can study at your dream university—be it locally or internationally.

 Get started by booking your tour today!